-FromSoftware has finally confirmed the Elden Ring release date which means console and Windows PC players are thinking about putting in a pre-order.
+FromSoftware’s finally confirmed the Elden Ring release date which means Xbox, PlayStation, and Windows PC owners are thinking pre-ordering the game.
 While there are some great reasons to buy Elden Ring now, there are some great reasons to put your wallet away and wait.

 Elden Ring is headed to PlayStation 5, PlayStation 4, Xbox Series X, Xbox Series S, Xbox One, and PC via Steam.
 The game supports Smart Delivery on Microsoft’s Xbox consoles as well as a free upgrade to the PS5 version for players who purchase the PS4 version of the game.

 In this guide we’ll take you through the best reasons to pre-order Elden Ring right now as well as the best reasons to hang back and wait a few more days.
 Some of you might even want to skip a pre-order and wait until after the game comes out to buy your copy.

 Pre-Order Elden Ring If You Love Soulsborne Games

 If you absolutely adore Soulsborne games, pre-ordering Elden Ring is probably a no-brainer.

-If you had a great time with Demon's Souls, Dark Souls 1, Dark Souls 2, Dark Souls 3, Bloodborne, and/or Sekiro, this game will be right up your alley.
+If you had a great time with Demon's Souls, Dark Souls, Dark Souls 2, Dark Souls 3, Bloodborne, and/or Sekiro, this game will be right up your alley.

 From the trailer and information that we have, it looks like Elden Ring pulls in elements from all of FromSoftware's previous titles.

 The game features "a vast and seamless landscape with natural weather and time-of-day progression" which you'll be able to traverse on foot or horseback.
 You can do it alone or with friends.